jettero/app-hi/README.md

 # Whythisthen?

-As the years increment since I stopped writing Perl — not out of spite or malace mind you … I still love Perl, I just don't use it at work like ever — it's becoming more and more difficult, time consuming and/or annoying to install a working perl, CPAN::Minus, and finally App::HI everywhere I go.
+As the years increment since I stopped writing Perl — not out of spite or malace mind you … I still love Perl, I just don't use it at work like ever.
+It's becoming more and more difficult, time consuming and/or annoying to install a working Perl, CPAN::Minus, and App::HI everywhere I go.

 At my current job, I think it'd be essentially impossible to get it installed on even a tiny faction of the hosts where I'd like to use it …